 As a guest though it ‘s a welcome change to experience how Dubai was before the oil boom in the 70’s and indulge in a little of that true Arabian flair be it in the Souks of Deira or observing the Abras (water taxis) that traverse the creek between Deira and Bur Dubai.
 This part of town is of course less exhilarating as far as the architecture is concerned but has definitely more character in my opinion making the complete experience a perfect balance.

 Highlights Of My Trip

 Downtown Dubai is considered by many as being the heart of modern Dubai where the Worlds tallest skyscraper Burj Khalifa the central point is to be found.
-Surrounding the Burj is the Dubai fountain where in the evenings accompanied to arabian music the digitally controlled fountains give a spectacular water show with mystical low lying smoke veiling the water surface.
+Surrounding the Burj is the Dubai fountain where in the evenings accompanied by Arabian music the digitally controlled fountains give a spectacular water show with mystical low lying smoke veiling the water surface.

-The artificial marina is in the southern part of town and houses around 120,000 people in its numerous high-rise appartment blocks.
-A good place to go for an evening stroll and admire the many luxury yachts and motorboats moored there.
-Excellent place to watch the locals having fun, relaxing outside the many restaurants and bars, smoking a shisha, dining or posing on their boats.
+The artificial marina is in the southern part of town & houses around 120,000 people in its numerous high-rise apartment blocks.
+A good place to go for an evening stroll & admire the many luxury yachts & motorboats moored there.
+It is also an excellent place to watch the locals enjoying life, relaxing outside the many restaurants & bars, smoking a shisha, dining or posing on their boats.